grblHAL/Plugin_fans/README.md

 * `M106 <P->` turns fan on.
 The optional P-word specifies the fan, if not supplied fan 0 is turned on.
 * `M107 <P->` turns fan off.
 The optional P-word specifies the fan, if not supplied fan 0 is turned off.

+The new realtime command `0x8A` can also be used to toggle fan 0 on/off even when a G-code program is running.

 Add a line with

 `#define FANS_ENABLED <n>`